devitocodes/devito/docker/README.md

 #### AMD

 Unlike NVidia, AMD does not require an additional docker setup and runs with the standard docker.
-You will however need to pass some flags so that the image is linked to the GPU devices.
-You can find a short walkthrough in these [AMD notes](https://developer.amd.com/wp-content/resources/ROCm%20Learning%20Centre/chapter5/Chapter5.3_%20KerasMultiGPU_ROCm.pdf) for their tensorflow GPU docker image.
+You will, however, need to pass some flags so that the image is linked to the GPU devices.
+You can find a short walkthrough in these [AMD notes](https://developer.amd.com/wp-content/resources/ROCm%20Learning%20Centre/chapter5/Chapter5.3_%20KerasMultiGPU_ROCm.pdf) for their TensorFlow GPU docker image.

 **Notes**: